Kerma: Bioarchaeology

-Traumatic injury is viewed through the lens of modern traumatic injury patterns.
-"Many aspects of the Kerma injury pattern were comparable to clinical [modern] observations: males experienced a higher frequency of trauma, the middle-aged group exhibited the most trauma, the oldest age cohort revealed the least amount of accumulated injuries, a small group experienced multiple trauma and fractures occurred more frequently than dislocations or muscle pulls".
-Parry fractures (often occur when an individual is fending off a blow from an attacker) are common.
+Traumatic injury in the Kerma remains is viewed through the lens of modern traumatic-injury patterns.
+"Many aspects of the Kerma injury pattern were comparable to clinical [modern] observations: males experienced a higher frequency of trauma, the middle-aged group exhibited the most trauma, the oldest age cohort revealed the least amount of accumulated injuries, a small group experienced multiple trauma and fractures occurred more frequently than dislocations or muscle pulls."
+Parry fractures, which often occur when an individual is fending off a blow from an attacker, are common.
 These do not necessarily result from assault, however, and Judd does acknowledge this.
-She does not use the same parsing strategy when considering Colles' fractures (of the wrist, usually occur when falling onto one's hands) may result from being pushed from a height rather than interpersonal violence, and this is not acknowledged.
+She does not use the same parsing strategy when considering that Colles' fractures (of the wrist, which usually occur when an object falls onto one's hands) may have resulted from being pushed from a height (as distinct from other interpersonal violence), and this is not acknowledged.

 S.O.Y.
-Keita, conducted an anthropological study which examined the crania of groups in the North African region which included samples from Kerma, circa 2000 BC, the Maghreb region, circa 1500 BC, and First Dynasty crania from the royal tombs in Abydos, Egypt.
-The results of the study determined the predominant pattern of the 1st dynasty Egyptian crania was "Southern" or a “tropical African variant” (though others were also observed), which had affinities with Kerma Kushites.
-The general results demonstrate greater affinity with Upper Nile Valley groups, but also suggest clear change from earlier craniometric trends.
+Keita conducted an anthropological study in which he examined the crania of groups in the North African region, including samples from Kerma c.
+2000 BC and the Maghreb c.
+1500 BC, as well as First Dynasty crania from the royal tombs in Abydos, Egypt.
+The results determined that the predominant pattern of the First Dynasty Egyptian crania was a "Southern" or a "tropical African variant" (though other patterns were also observed), which had affinities with Kerma Kushites.
+The general results demonstrated greater affinity with Upper Nile Valley groups but also suggested a clear change from earlier craniometric trends.
 The gene flow and movement of northern officials to the important southern city may explain the findings.